Complete spatial randomness: Model

 Data in the form of a set of points, irregularly distributed within a region of space, arise in many different contexts; examples include locations of trees in a forest, of nests of birds, of nuclei in tissue, of ill people in a population at risk.
 We call any such data-set a spatial point pattern and refer to the locations as events, to distinguish these from arbitrary points of the region in question.
 The hypothesis of complete spatial randomness for a spatial point pattern asserts that the number of events in any region follows a Poisson distribution with given mean count per uniform subdivision.
 The events of a pattern are independently and uniformly distributed over space; in other words, the events are equally likely to occur anywhere and do not interact with each other.

 "Uniform" is used in the sense of following a uniform probability distribution across the study region, not in the sense of “evenly” dispersed across the study region.
-There are no interactions amongst the events, as the intensity of events does not vary over the plane.
+There are no interactions amongst the events, and the intensity of events does not vary over the plane.
 For example, the independence assumption would be violated if the existence of one event either encouraged or inhibited the occurrence of other events in the neighborhood.